Quantum.Tech USA 2025

 11:50 am - 12:10 pm From Trend Watching to Trendsetting: The Present and Future of Quantum Computing

-Scott Bucholz - Global Quantum Lead & CTO, Government & Public Services, Deloitte Consulting LLP
+Scott Buchholz - Global Quantum Lead & CTO, Government & Public Services, Deloitte Consulting LLP

 In the past century, quantum has evolved from a baffling curiosity to a transformative force in technology.
 Join Deloitte’s Quantum Computing Lead as he paints a picture of the history, highlights the progress and pitfalls in quantum computing, and shares near term adoption strategies as well as what’s in store for the future.
 As the world moves from detached observers to passionate actors in quantum computing, we share a collective responsibility to demonstrate how revolutionary the technology is poised to be.